seancorfield/usermanager-example/README.md

 * You still run the uberjar with `java -jar projects/usermanager/usermanager.jar` (with an optional port number).
 * While `clojure -M:poly test :dev` works, `clojure -M:poly test :project` does not -- _awaiting a bug fix in the `poly` test runner._

-Step 2:

-* The application has now been split into `bases/web` and `components/usermanager`, namespaces have been updated to reflect the full split (`usermanager.web.main` and `usermanager.usermanager.api` are the two entry points; the old `usermanager.model.user-manager` is now `usermanager.usermanager.model` to implement the `api`).

-Step 1 was:

-* The entire application has been moved to `bases/web` without any renaming,
-* `workspace.edn` has been added,
-* A development `deps.edn` file has been added at the root,
-* The application can be built in `projects/usermanager`,
-* The application can be run in `:dev` mode,
-* The tests can all be run via the `poly` tool.

-> Note: my "Step 1" above is a combination of what the Polylith documentations refers to as steps 1 (create the empty workspace) and 2 (move the legacy app into a base) -- so "Step 2" above is Polylith's step 3, and "Step 3" onward is multiple iterations of Polylith's step 4.
+> Note: my "Step 1" above is a combination of what the Polylith documentations refers to as steps 1 (create the empty workspace) and 2 (move the legacy app into a base) -- so "Step 2" above is Polylith's step 3, and "Step 3" is multiple iterations of Polylith's step 4.
 Nothing confusing about that, eh?

 Clojure beginners often ask for a "complete" example that they can look at to see how these common libraries fit together and for a long time I pointed them at the User Manager example in the Framework One for Clojure repo -- but since I EOL'd that framework and I'd already rewritten the example app to no longer use the framework, it's just confusing to point them there, so this is a self-contained repo containing just that web app example.

-A variant using [Integrant](https://github.com/weavejester/integrant) and [Reitit](https://github.com/metosin/reitit) (instead of Component and Compojure), inspired by this example repo, can be found in [Michaël Salihi's repo](https://github.com/PrestanceDesign/usermanager-reitit-integrant-example).
+A variant of the non-Polylith version of this example application, using [Integrant](https://github.com/weavejester/integrant) and [Reitit](https://github.com/metosin/reitit) (instead of Component and Compojure), can be found in [Michaël Salihi's repo](https://github.com/PrestanceDesign/usermanager-reitit-integrant-example).

 ## Requirements